Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 ## Indicator Labels (Below Panes)

 - Location: Below-chart indicator panes (RSI, ATR, MACD) in the KLine chart widget.
 - Behavior: On hover, a small text label appears at the upper-left of the indicator pane with quick actions.
+Positioned flush to the pane’s top-left (no extra margins).
 - Contents:
   - Indicator name (RSI, ATR, or MACD)
   - Quick actions: Delete and Settings